Skip to Main Content

 Wisycom, Lectrosonics, Shure Axient and Sony DWX kits with ISED spectrum coordination through the post-2019 600 MHz re-allocation

 Here is how the work lines up.
 Wireless audio in Canada runs the standard senior matrix our mixers and utility-sound technicians deploy through Trew Audio Vancouver and Toronto, William F. White, Sim Digital, Coastal Sound and Audio Plus.
-The base wireless kit pairs Wisycom MCR42 dual-channel diversity receivers with MTP41S body-pack transmitters for the deepest UHF tuning range, Lectrosonics SRc dual-receivers and SMQv, LMb and DCHT transmitters for the long-running US-studio compatibility, Shure Axient Digital ADX5D portable and ADX1 body-pack for the encrypted-digital VIP and reality-television tier, and Sony DWR-R03D for productions standardised on the Sony DWX 1.2 GHz ecosystem.
+The base wireless kit pairs Wisycom MCR42 dual-channel diversity receivers with MTP41S body-pack transmitters for the deepest UHF tuning range, Lectrosonics SRc dual-receivers and SMQv, LMb and DCHT transmitters for the long-running US-studio compatibility, Shure Axient Digital ADX5D portable and ADX1 body-pack for the encrypted-digital VIP and reality-television tier, and Sony DWR-R03D for shoots standardised on the Sony DWX 1.2 GHz ecosystem.

+Here is how the picture comes together.
 Plug-on transmitters cover boom-fed and reporter-mic configurations.
 IFB packages route to global directors and producers through Lectrosonics IFB, Comtek M-216 and Shure PSM 300 systems, all running on lined up frequencies separate from the dialogue wireless.
-Lavalier microphones complete the kit — DPA 6060 and 6061 CORE, Sanken COS-11D, Countryman B6 and the larger DPA 4060 and 4061 — concealed through Bubblebee Lav Concealers, Hide-a-Mic, Viviana clips and Rycote Overcover wind protection across costume types.
+Lavalier microphones complete the kit.
+DPA 6060 and 6061 CORE, Sanken COS-11D, Countryman B6 and the larger DPA 4060 and 4061 — concealed through Bubblebee Lav Concealers, Hide-a-Mic, Viviana clips and Rycote Overcover wind protection across costume types.

 FAQ